SolaceProducts/pubsubplus-pks-quickstart/README.md

   helm install <chart-location> --set <param1>=<value1>[,<param2>=<value2>]
 ```

-Helm will autogenerate a release name if not specified.
+Helm will autogenerate a release name if not specified (in this document a Solace "deployment" and Helm "release" are used interchangeably).
 Here is how to specify a release name:
 ```sh
   # Helm will reference this deployment as "my-solace-ha-release"
   helm install --name my-solace-ha-release <chart-location>